anabergese/notifications_challenge/README.md

 See more here: https://app.eraser.io/workspace/71vqPEdk9ueJvUE0mJ0r

 *How to run the app*

 Go to the main folder of the project.
-    Run: `docker compose up`.
+Run: 'docker compose up'.

-* Trello Dashboard *
+*Trello Dashboard*

 https://trello.com/b/PfWLSu5I/notification-system